 And the Midnight Lords hath found their gait

 For Night’s swift carriage rides the sky

 Toss in your beds with dreams of fright

 She had prayed for wind and it had come, the black sails of the ship that bore her to Illusaur, pregnant with its force.
-She stood at the ship’s bow, her gaze fixed upon the western horizon where another ship followed in their wake, tiny but growing; gaining ever so slowly, closing the distance between them.
+She stood at the ship’s stern, her gaze fixed upon the western horizon where another ship followed in their wake, tiny but growing; gaining ever so slowly, closing the distance between them.
 The ship that pursued her was fast, faster than she had thought possible, and now it rode the very wind that had been sent to aid her.